trussworks/Engineering-Playbook/developing/pairing/pairing-framework/support-pairing.md

 ### Next steps

 (Note any tasks that remain.
 Do you need another pairing session?
 Are there tests to write?
-Also, record any bugs or other discovered work so they can be brought back to the team.)
+Also, record any bugs or other discovered work so they can be brought back to the team to discuss opening any new tickets.)

 ### Retro

-(Allow a few moments at the end of the session to review the work you've done.)
+(Allow a few moments at the end of the session to review.)
-The work

 - Were the goals achieved?
 - Was the work unblocked?